masquey/RevokeChinaCerts/Linux/README.md

   you worry about it, you can check its emptiness with `certutil -d sql:${DBPATH} -L` yourself.
 And revoke certificates in it via `revoke-china-certs.sh` if necessary.

+## License

+This Linux utility is distributed under the Apache License.